 Focusing on one thing and doing it really, really well can get you very far.

-A decade ago, a term called ‘photo addiction’ never existed.
+Over a decade ago, a term called ‘photo addiction’ never existed.
 The era of smartphones with better camera opened the gates for this new idea.
-Seizing the opportunity of the new found market Mike Krieger and Kevin Systrom launched Instagram on October 6th, 2010.
-Within hours of the launch Instagram was flooded with 10000 new users in a matter of hours and within a month, a network of 1 million users was reached.
-Today Instagram comprises of 700 million monthly active users, 80 million photos are shared daily.
+Seizing the opportunity of the new found market Mike Krieger and Kevin Systrom launched Instagram on October 6, 2010.
+Within hours of the launch, Instagram was flooded with 10,000 new users and within a month, the network has reached 1 million users mark.
+Today Instagram comprises more than 1 billion monthly active users, more than 500 million daily active users, and over 400 million stories are being shared, daily.

 #instagood, #selfies, #followme, #picoftheday and many new hashtags became the order of the day.
 Instagram became the social mirror and harnessed the creativity of a common man.
 Instagram proved to be the Cristiano Ronaldo of Silicon Valley; eventually, Facebook proved to be the Real Madrid and bought this photo sharing Giant for a whopping $1 billion.
 A number of celebrities ranging from sports stars to politicians are Insta’s active users.